Fursham/ponder/README.md

 # seqinfo: 1 sequence from an unspecified genome; no seqlengths
 ```

-Transcripts without cds information can be part of a GRangesList but will not
+Transcripts without cds information can be a part of the GRangesList but will not
 be analysed for NMD-inducing features.
 Transcript architecture of these
 transcripts can be visualized using _wiggleplotr_ package
 ```r